 Behavioral Description Interview or Janz interview

-These interviews, known as BDI -Behavior Description Interviews- or also as ECE -Structured Behavioral Interviews-, make it easier for the candidate to focus on past events.
-The expected responses follow the STAR (Situation, Task, Action, Result) method.
+These interviews, known as BDI -Behavior Description Interviews- or also as SBI -Structured Behavioral Interviews-, make it easier for the candidate to focus on past events.
+The expected responses follow the STAR (Situation, Task, Action, Result) method or the CAR (Context, Action, Result) method.

 They can focus on a critical incident or a rewarding accomplishment from the candidate’s experience that allows you to intuit how the candidate will perform in the future.